 As a rule, a waystation must include at least 2 types of Asclepias plants.
 Asclepias, known by the common names Milkweed or Butterfly Weed, is the host plant that is essential for the survival of Monarch caterpillars.
 Its nectar-rich, fragrant flowers attract adult Monarch Butterflies and many other pollinators, too.
 When you plant a Monarch Waystation, in addition to seeing lots of Monarch butterflies, you’ll notice a huge increase in pollinators overall in your yard!

-Read on for a monarch waystation plant list and suggestions for designing (and registering!) your own Monarch waystation.
+Read on for a garden design plan, plant list, and tips for designing and registering your own Monarch Waystation.

 Planning Your Monarch Waystation

 A Monarch Waystation has to meet several criteria: